Johnson Space Center Multiple Award Construction Contract (JMACC)

 Quick Summary

-NASA's Johnson Space Center (JSC) is soliciting proposals for the Johnson Space Center Multiple Award Construction Contract (JMACC), a Multiple Award, Indefinite Delivery, Indefinite Quantity (IDIQ) vehicle for construction, revitalization, recapitalization, and infrastructure improvement projects at JSC and White Sands Test Facility (WSTF).
-This is a Full and Open Competition.
-Proposals are due by April 14, 2026, at 1:00 P.M.
-Central Time.
+NASA's Johnson Space Center (JSC) sought proposals for the Johnson Space Center Multiple Award Construction Contract (JMACC), an Indefinite Delivery, Indefinite Quantity (IDIQ) vehicle for construction services at JSC and the White Sands Test Facility (WSTF).
+This Full and Open competition aimed to establish a flexible contract for infrastructure improvements.
+The solicitation is now closed, with proposals having been due on April 14, 2026.

 Scope of Work